| With an

 literature and you will find their spouses on display in a

 prominent way.
+But unmarried

 governors tend to have a knack for camouflaging their single